-Our Mission: Taking action to make Massachusetts a cleaner, greener, litter-free place to live, work, and play.
+Our Mission: Taking action to make Massachusetts a cleaner, greener place to live, work, and play.

 Keep Massachusetts Beautiful is a 501(c)(3) nonprofit organization dedicated to the simple idea that “beauty matters.”
 A landscape littered with trash is anything but beautiful.

 The most important words in our mission statement are “taking action.”
 We focus on getting people involved and actively working to improve their communities through community cleanups and beautification projects.
 We also encourage local business and government leaders to take an active role in these efforts.

 Once people see how their actions, efforts, and personal behaviors are helping to improve their communities, they feel empowered to do even more.
 Many of our local Keep Massachusetts Beautiful chapters evolved from community cleanup projects.

 We have found that people take better care of places that appear to be cared for.
 Residents can improve the health, cleanliness, and appearance of their own neighborhoods and communities.
 They just need a little guidance, and that’s where Keep Massachusetts Beautiful can help.